waldowaldo420/CS2---Essentials-External/README.md

 Architecture

-This is a Windows x64 CS2 game overlay with five main layers:

 Memory (`Memory/`)
 Low-level cross-process I/O via `NtReadVirtualMemory`. `handle_hijack.h` acquires a privileged handle to the game process through handle pool hijacking.

 ### Core (`Core/`)
 `CGame` (in `MemoryManager.hpp/.cpp`) is the central state manager.
 It runs **five background threads** — worker, player, items, visibility, and resolver — that continuously scan and update game state.
 All shared data uses **double-buffered `GameSnapshot` structures** with atomic memory ordering for lock-free reads from the render thread. `bvh.cpp` builds a bounding volume hierarchy over map geometry for wallbang/penetration calculations.

-Features (`Features/`)
-Self-contained modules that consume `GameSnapshot` data:
-- **Aimbot** — target acquisition and aim correction
-- **Chams** — custom player model rendering; uses a 28-bone skeleton and 3×4 bone matrices; parses VPK assets for agent models
-- **RCS** — recoil compensation
-- **Triggerbot** — auto-fire with body-segment hit detection
-- **BulletTracer** — visual bullet path rendering

-Renderer (`Renderer/`)
-D3D11 overlay rendered as a transparent `DirectComposition` window on top of the game. `zdraw/` is the internal drawing library.
-FreeType handles font rasterization.
-ImGui (two versions: `imgui/` custom and `imguiMASTER/` with D3D11/Win32 backends) drives the configuration menu.

 Offsets (`Offsets/`)
 `offsets.hpp` and `client_dll.hpp` are **generated files** from [cs2-dumper](https://github.com/a2x/cs2-dumper).
 When the game updates and breaks offsets, regenerate these files from the dumper rather than editing them by hand. `SchemaOffsets` in `MemoryManager` handles runtime-resolved schema member offsets.